 responding to utility RFPs

-Parties wishing to review bid proposals will be subject to non-disclosure agreements and

-other requirements to ensure the integrity of the process at the discretion of the utility

-and Commission

 Continue to refine bidding processes over time based on feedback from bidders, the Commission, and stakeholders as well as experiences in other jurisdictions

 8. Ensure bidding process aligns with resource planning and various project/contract approval processes, including requirements in MCL 460.6t(6) (see options below).